Elizabeth Glover

-Elizabeth Glover (née Harris; 1602 – June 23, 1643) was responsible for bringing the first printing press to the Thirteen Colonies.
-She established a press in Cambridge, Massachusetts, where she printed Oath of a Freeman, An Almenack, and the Bay Psalm Book with the help of printer Stephen Daye.
+Elizabeth Glover (née Harris; 1602 – June 23, 1643) was an English woman and first American publisher.
+She established the first printing press in the Thirteen Colonies, located next to the nascent Harvard College in Cambridge, Massachusetts, where she printed Oath of a Freeman, An Almenack, and the Bay Psalm Book with the help of printer Stephen Daye.
 She married Henry Dunster, first president of Harvard University.
-After Glover's death, the printing press was gifted to Harvard, thus beginning the Harvard University Press.
+After Glover's death, the printing press was gifted to Harvard.

-Early life
+Family and Early life

-Little is known about Glover's early life.
-However, it is known that her father was Reverend Nathaniel Harris, who was "prominent in university and ecclesiastical circles", and that she had a brother, Richard Harris, who would follow her to America.

-Marriage
+Harris was born in 1601 to Nathaniel and Mary Harris.
+She was born into a family of notable ecclesiastical and academic prestige, and presumably this context shaped her role as the wife of Harvard's first president.